It’s crazy how a lockdown can transform people’s relationship with exercise.

 Now gyms are closed and going for a run is the only reasonable (and legal) reason for leaving your home beyond shopping for food, the population is suddenly significantly more interested in their own fitness.

-This surge of lockdown exercise has lead to the phenomenon of lockdown fitness fanatics.
+This surge of lockdown fitness has lead to the phenomenon of lockdown fitness fanatics.
 Some of these people are gym regulars looking for a place to belong, others haven’t picked up a dumbbell in years.
 Let’s take a closer look at each type and what makes them tick.

 The most common of the lockdown fitness fanatics.